Our training courses

 - Victoria Police (Family Violence unit/equivalent)

-This three-day nationally accredited training course provides practitioners with introductory knowledge and skills to support children and young people who have experienced family violence, and strategies to strengthen relationships between mothers and children.
+This four-day nationally accredited training course provides practitioners with introductory knowledge and skills to support children and young people who have experienced family violence, and strategies to strengthen relationships between mothers and children.
 On successful completion of assessment, participants receive a Statement of Attainment for the nationally accredited unit:

 - CHCDFV002 Provide support to children affected by domestic and family violence.